stolostron/console/README.md

 ## Optional Features

 In some cases there are development preview (Dev Preview) features or technical preview (Tech Preview) features that can optionally be enabled and used in the product.
-These features are enabled using a FeatureGate CR.
+These features are enabled by updating the `console-config` configmap in the installation namepsace (default: `open-cluster-management`).
 The following features are available:

 ### Single node OpenShift

-Enabling this feature will allow the user to create a cluster that only contains a single master node.
+Enabling this feature will allow the user to create a cluster that only contains a single control plane node.
 This option is only available for providers AWS, Azure, GCP, OpenStack and VMware when the OpenShift release image is version 4.8 or higher.

-To enable this feature, `oc apply -f features/single-node-openshift.yaml`.
+## References

 `console` is an add-on for the open-cluster-management community.
 For more information, visit: [open-cluster-management.io](https://open-cluster-management.io)